 In tourism, we spend a lot of collective energy going for impact, typically focusing on economic impact.
 But the longer I’m around the industry, the more I realize that when a visitor (or a local) is personally impacted, fully immersed, and warmly welcomed, the more likely that economic impact (and its ripple effect) is to occur.

 As for last week’s best practices mission, this was a learning trip.
-As mentioned, we met with 25 speakers, toured sites, and saw PowerPoint presentations.
+As mentioned, we met with 25 speakers, toured sites, and had daily debrief discussions.
 But is was also a spending trip.
 I saw oodles of souvenirs purchased at visitor centers, book shops, bike shops, and even liquor stores.
 This is in addition to the group’s spending on lodging, meals, and bike and bus rentals.
 It was a mutually beneficial trip that allowed for learning, shared experiences, and four days of great exchanges.
 The boost in business was just the burnt sugar icing on top of the fresh-baked cupcakes (those courtesy of Levi Deal Mansion B&B).

 The Business of Trails Presenters